eclipse-ecal/ecal/CONTRIBUTING.md

 How to contribute
 =================

-This repository is maintained by the Continental Organization.
+This repository is maintained by the Eclipse Foundation, Inc.

 Contributions via pull requests are very welcome!
 Please discuss a change you wish to make via issue (preferred), email,